 After the COVID-19 pandemic shook the world and turned it upside down, suddenly remote work was the only game in town.
 According to the New World of Work of Survey by Workable, nearly two-thirds of businesses around the world went fully remote while about a third went partially remote.
 Around 71% of companies surveyed stated that remote work will be a standard going forward.

-This means that hiring teams have also started working remotely.
+This means that hiring teams and recruitment companies have also started working remotely.
 However, there are still those who have yet to settle into the new routine of hiring from home and overcome the difficulties of hiring remote employees.
 That’s why we’ve put together this guide to walk you through each step of the remote hiring process.

 In this article, we’ll tackle the best ways to approach hiring remotely during the pandemic and post-COVID 19.